abdujs/abdujs/README.md

 <h3 style="font-size: 20px;">Web developer with a strong background in creating responsive and user-friendly websites.
-Skilled in modern frameworks and technologies, with expertise in API integration. </h3>
+Skilled in modern frameworks and technologies, with expertise in API integration.
+Driven by a growth mindset, always eager to learn, adapt, and tackle new challenges to deliver innovative solutions. </h3>

 <!--
 <p align="center">